foobnix/LibreraReader/README.md

 ~~~~

 You also need the Android NDK in version 20+
-Please ensure to download it using android studio and add the NDK to your PATH.
+Please ensure to download it using Android Studio and add the NDK to your PATH.

 ## Create a keystore